riot-ci/RIOT/tests/pkg_openwsn/README.md

 ```

-Debug output if openserial is also used on leafnode:
+If openserial is used on the leaf node you would get the following output:

 ```
 16:02:38 [ParserIEC:INFO] 768f [ICMPv6ECHO] received an echo request